sajibcse68/MyDailyLearn/javascript/question-and-answer.md

     // expression = MDN - an expression is any valid unit of code that resolves to a value }
   ```
-#### Explain `hoisting`
-When you declare a variable in JavaScript (using "var"), that variable declaration is "hoisted" to the top of the
-current scope: meaning the top of the current function or the top of the script if the variable isn't in a function.

 #### Difference between a variable that is: null, undefined, or undeclared
 - Undeclared: never used/defined before
   const bar = foo + 1;